 Mint leaves add color and flavor to just about any dish!
 Did you know?
 Although mint rice might sound like a new and innovative touch to your routine dishes, it is actually quite common in many different traditional cuisines.
 In some Indian cultures, Pudina rice uses lots of freshly chopped mint alongside garlic and ginger to create a bed for a nice vegetable or chicken curry.

-Our recipe uses just a touch more green by adding in spinach leaves and peas to contrast with the long-grain white rice and mascarpone cheese.
+Our recipe uses just a touch more green by adding in spinach leaves and peas to contrast with the long grain white rice and mascarpone cheese.
+While this recipe uses white rice, feel free to swap in Mahatma® Jasmine Rice if desired.

 Adjust the level of mint to your liking, use more for a stronger flavor or less, if desired.